Coastal pilot training

 - Master / Pilot exchange

 - workplace health and safety (including general safety and drug / alcohol policy requirements)

 All components of any trainee coastal pilot induction training course are to focus on those aspects relevant to the conduct of coastal pilotage operations in the Great Barrier Reef and Torres Strait, in accordance with the regulatory frameworks.
 Pilot induction training courses we have approved are subject to training course audits in accordance with the provisions specified in Marine Order 54 (Coastal pilotage).

 We also require trainee coastal pilots to complete additional online courses to qualify for a restricted coastal pilot licence.

-The online courses, including our Under Keel Clearance Management (UKCM) system familiarisation course and fatigue management training course, are available via our online learning centre.
+These mandatory online courses, including our Under Keel Clearance Management (UKCM) system familiarisation course and the Fatigue Management Awareness training course, are available via the links below:

 Restricted coastal pilot licence training